 Hong Kong offers the savvy consumer unparalleled shopping opportunities.
 Spend hours exploring the maze-like malls of Harbour City in Tsim Sha Tsui, ride the MTR to the Ladies Market in Mong Kok to buy t-shirts to tea sets, and haggle with the locals for knock-off watches and designer handbags.

 Does the thought of all that shopping make you feel dizzy?
 Perhaps instead you could visit some of the city’s spiritual landmarks.
 Man Mo Temple is the perfect option for visitors working with a jam-packed itinerary.
 For those with a little more time on their hands, head to the New Territories to explore the Chi Lin Nunnery and the Nan Lian Garden complete with its own golden pagoda and lake.

 Quiet fishing villages, deserted beaches and trickling waterfalls more your thing?
 Jump on a ferry to one of the outlying islands for a bit of R&R. Cheung Chau is an island paradise tucked away behind the urban sprawl.
-It is the perfect destination if you fancy a sunbathe, a breathe of fresh air and a walk to burn off that harbour side seafood lunch you just ate.
+It is the perfect destination if you fancy a sunbathe, a breath of fresh air and a walk to burn off that harbourside seafood lunch you just ate.